How Can Copper Compression Gloves Help with Fibromyalgia Hand Pain?

 In rare cases, surgery may be required for treating muscle stiffness caused by severe fibromyalgia.
 However, this should be the last resort, since any kind of surgery may lead to other health complications as well as putting you at risk of infections.

-Benefits of Copper Compression Gloves for Fibromyalgia Stiff Hands
+Benefits of Copper Compression Gloves for Fibromyalgia Tender Points on Stiff Hands

-Copper compression clothing is used to treat pain or stiffness in muscles and joints among athletes, the elderly and people with rheumatoid arthritis or fibromyalgia.
+Copper compression clothing is used to treat pain or stiffness in muscles and joints among athletes, the elderly and people with fibromyalgia or rheumatoid arthritis.
 It combines the circulation-boosting benefits of graduated compression with the antimicrobial and anti-inflammatory properties of copper.

 Here are some ways in which copper compression gloves can complement your fibromyalgia treatment: